• Social

 Back to News

-If you are learning English to work in the UK then knowing the vocabulary around money is very useful.
-As with most countries, there are a number of slang terms used to describe different amounts of money.
-Not knowing these terms may just mean you are a bit confused but in some cases, it could mean you end up paying more for something than you thought you would be and this could lead to other problems.
+If you are learning English to work in the UK, planning to visit the UK or are even just want to improve you knowledge and understanding of English, knowing the vocabulary around money is very useful.
+As with most countries, there are a number of informal and slang terms used to describe different amounts of money.

 Here are some very commonly used words that describe different amounts of money in the UK.
 The currency is called Sterling or Pounds but also GBP.

-All of the British money terms below are used in casual situations with family, friends, and in some workplaces, shops, and markets.
-They are not suitable in a formal business setting or job interview.
-It is also worth noting that while these are British terms they are also English money terms, Scotland and Northern Ireland do have some more local slang terms.
+It is worth noting that while these are British terms they are also English money terms, Scotland and Northern Ireland do have some more local slang terms.

 Note

 A note is a word that describes paper money.
 In America, this is known as a bill.
 It is common for someone to say “do you have a ten pound note?”
-However, as bank cards and mobile payment apps are becoming more and more popular this type of money is not as common.
+However, as bank cards and mobile payment apps are becoming more and more popular this type of money is not as common as it used to be.

 Cash

 Connected with the term “note” cash is a term used to describe any physical money.
 So coins or notes are cash.
-We are moving towards a cashless society in many developed countires.
+We are moving towards a cashless society in many developed countries.

 P or Pence